Skip to main content

 • Small classes

-• 8-week paid work placement
+• 9-week work placement

 • Students who complete in-class training will receive a tool kit for work placement